Jackyhaorockman/StoBifAn/README.md

 The MATLAB files are built upon the [TT-Toolbox](https://github.com/Jackyhaorockman/TT-Toolbox).

 Note: We are still commenting and uploading parts of the coding templates.
-You are welcome to contant liao@maths.ox.ac.uk, for any questions about StoBifAn.
+You are welcome to contact liao@maths.ox.ac.uk, for any questions about StoBifAn.

 Lisence
 ---